vivektalwar13071999/Linkedin_Scrapper/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 1. Download the whole repository.
-2. Place the directory `LinkedinScraping` in your python environment.
+2. Place the directory `Linkedin_Scrapper` in your python environment.
-3. Navigate to the directory `LinkedinScraping` and run the following:
+3. Navigate to the directory `Linkedin_Scrapper` and run the following:
 ```
 pip install -r requirements.txt
 ```
-4. Run `LinkedinScraping\configurator.py` following the prompted instructions.
+4. Run `Linkedin_Scrapper\configurator.py` following the prompted instructions.

 If this is the first time, choose the suggested configuration.